Symantec Web Gateway (SWG) - Best Practices: New Deployments

 Make sure the network topology is reflected on the network section of the SWG configuration section and that all the static routes with the corresponding gateways have been entered as part of the configuration.

 Hosts that could potentially have traffic blocked by SWG should be reachable by using the SWG testing tools such as ping and traceroute.

 Make sure all the required ports as listed on the Implementation Guide are allowed by local networking devices and that the SWG can reach the required URLs to transmit and receive information from the internet.

 The mechanism used by SWG to block access to URLs when in blocking mode involves TCP session hijacking.
 This means that any device that prevents such thing on the ports SWG attaches to or, into the SWG traffic stream will also prevent SWG from working properly.

 SWG functionality relies on proper and fast DNS resolution.
-Ideally the configured DNS servers must be within the same internal network topology and be able to resolve local and non-local hostnames in an efficient way.
+The configured DNS servers should be within the same internal network topology and must be able to resolve local and non-local hostnames in an efficient way.
 SWG Interfaces that are enabled (may vary depending on the mode) should have corresponding A and PTR records on the DNS server.

 If a proxy will be implemented as part of the solution, SWG's own proxy is strongly suggested.